EricssonResearch/spindump/README.md

 # Things to do

 The software is being worked on, and as of yet seems to be working but definitely needs more testing.
-IP packet fragmentation is not yet supported.
-Also, the remote connection mode is not yet implemented.
+IP packet fragmentation is recognised but no packet reassembly is performed; an optional reassembly process would be a useful new feature.
 The beginnings of connection data anonymization are in the software, but more work is needed on that front as well.

+The full list of known bugs and new feature requests can be found from [GitHub](https://github.com/EricssonResearch/spindump/issues).